 Indeed, when you start, you think first to correctly tighten the holds to climb with the help of your arms.

 However, it is the best way not to make it.

-By climbing with bent arms, you’ll overstress the muscles of your forearm and find youself quickly with pumped forearms.
+By climbing with bent arms, you’ll overstress the muscles of your forearm and find yourself quickly with pumped forearms.

-And therefore you are going to be running out of energy for continue the route or the boulder that you started.
+And therefore you are going to be running out of energy to continue the route or the boulder that you started.